 Demystify the perfect match

-How often have you heard a customer say they’re not sure what food to pair their wine with?
+How often have you heard a customer say they’re unsure what food to pair their wine with?
 Take the guessing out of it for them with a delicious food and wine event.

-You can educate all attending on pairing principles and increase their confidence to match wine to their meals more regularly.
+You can educate all attending on pairing principles and increase their confidence to regularly match wine to their meals.

 Do more than simply taste

-Educate your visitor’s palate and increase their wine vocabulary, to engage them further and help them identify more easily what they like and don’t like.
+Educate your visitor’s palate and increase their wine vocabulary, engage them further, and help them identify what they like and don’t like.
 And want to buy more of!